 If you have ever been to Flagstaff in the winter, you will have gathered it is a popular area to go skiing, snowboarding, and sledding.
 If you want to avoid the crowds take a trip during the week.

-Sunflower Fields in Flagstaff
+Sunflower Fields & Fall Leaves in Flagstaff Arizona

 If you visit Flagstaff mid-summer you will find beautiful fields of sunflowers.